Gate Your Web3 Community with Ancla (powered by Smithii)

 Anti-whale mechanisms on Arbitrum: Avoiding pump and dump

-The concept of "whales" refers to holders who hold large quantities of a particular token.
+The term“whales”refers to holders who own large amounts of a token .

-While the presence of whales can bring certain advantages (many token creators pact with whales to increase their marketcap), they can also pose risks to the stability and fairness of a token's ecosystem.
+While the presence of whales can offer certain advantages (many token creators partner with whales to increase their marketcap), they can also pose risks to the stability and fairness of a token ecosystem.

 An illustration demonstrating how whale activity affects the Arbitrum blockchain .
 The candlestick chart outlines four steps: 1) You launch your LP on Arbitrum, 2) Whale buys tokens, 3) Whale sells at the price peak, and 4) You experience a pump and dump, resulting in drained liquidity.
 Whale icons are used to represent large trades, and the Smithii logo is displayed at the bottom.